ohlookitshazy/itsprogramming/src/pages/CSS/2020-03-28-upgrading-blog-layout-example.markdown

 }
 ```

-Be careful though, because now all <code class="language-html">&lt;h1></code> elements within the <code class="language-html">&lt;div class="content"></code> will have the change applied.
-Because we are specifying to apply styles to all <code class="language-html">&lt;h1></code> elements, within elements that have 'class="content"' on them.
+Be careful though, because now all <code class="language-html"><h1></code> elements within the <code class="language-html"><div class="content"></code> will have the change applied.
+Because we are specifying to apply styles to all <code class="language-html"><h1></code> elements, within elements that have 'class="content"' on them.

 If you'd like to specify only the blog title, you should add a class to it instead.
-In our case I will keep that title as the most important title as the only H1 heading and other headings, like for example, the post headings are of lower importance, thus I've already set it to be an <code class="language-html">&lt;h2></code> element instead.
-Continuing this pattern, I've also set the sidebar heading, which is even less important, to use the <code class="language-html">&lt;h3></code> element.
+In our case I will keep that title as the most important title as the only H1 heading and other headings, like for example, the post headings are of lower importance, thus I've already set it to be an <code class="language-html"><h2></code> element instead.
+Continuing this pattern, I've also set the sidebar heading, which is even less important, to use the <code class="language-html"><h3></code> element.
 This allows me to target those headings individually, without writing additional classes.

 While we're at it, let's change it's size as well: